 b) The CSC should be able to monitor the network and service status information (e.g. service performance, fault information, traffic data, etc.) provided by CSP.

 Figure 4.1.7.1: Examples of network slice as NOP internals

+NOTE: In Figure 4.1.7.1, NS represents network slice, CS represents communication service

 4.1.8 Network slice delivery concepts

-Network slice instances are provided in different compositions to the customer which may include access to different management capabilities and network slice instance provisioning procedures for the customer.
+network slices are provided in different compositions to the customer which may include access to different management capabilities and network slice provisioning procedures for the customer.

 For example, a network slice may be delivered

-a) to meet customer's communication service requirements without any exposure of internal NSI structures (applicable to both individual subscribers and NSaaS); or
+a) to meet customer's communication service requirements without any exposure of internal network slice structures (applicable to both individual subscribers and NSaaS); or

-b) to meet the network slice instance requirements, with some exposure of the internal NSI structures (e.g. NFs, topology, etc.) and with some network monitoring capability as enabled by the provider; or
+b) to meet the network slice requirements, with some exposure of the internal network slice structures (e.g. NFs, topology, etc.) and with some network monitoring capability as enabled by the provider; or

-c) to meet the network slice instance requirements with some exposure of the internal NSI structures (e.g. NFs) with some management capabilities as enabled by the provider.
+c) to meet the network slice requirements with some exposure of the internal network slice structures (e.g. NFs) with some management capabilities as enabled by the provider.

 4.1.9 Tenant information concept